Last Updated on

-Elizabethan England has a very different atmosphere to any previous period in Britsh history.
-Elizabeth I succeeded to the throne of England on the death of her elder Catholic half-sister ‘Bloody’ Mary in 1558.
+Somehow, Elizabethan England has a very different atmosphere to any previous period in British history.
+Queen Elizabeth I succeeded to the throne on the death of her elder Catholic half-sister ‘Bloody’ Mary in 1558.
 She was twenty-five.
-Her 45 year rule is popularly seen as heralding a new age for England and she has been described as one of England’s greatest monarchs.
-The Elizabethan age witnessed the exploration of the New World, war with maritime rivals such as Spain (including an attempted invasion), Europe’s introduction to hitherto unknown species and consumables, such as turkeys, tobacco and potatoes – and the origins of the British Empire.
+Her 45 year rule is popularly seen as heralding a new age for England and she has been described as one of the country’s greatest monarchs.
+The Elizabethan age witnessed the exploration of the New World, war with maritime rivals such as Spain (including an attempted invasion), Europe’s introduction to hitherto unknown species and consumables, such as turkeys, tobacco and potatoes – and the beginnings of the British Empire.
 The British East India Company received its charter from Elizabeth in 1600; its influence on future British control in India was profound.
 Shakespeare, arguably England’s greatest playwright, was in his ascendancy during the latter part of Elizabeth’s reign.
-Her refusal to marry and the lack of a Tudor heir, whether by chance or design, paved the way for the unification of the crowns of England and Scotland.
+And the Queen’s refusal to marry and the consequent lack of a Tudor heir, whether by fate or design, paved the way for the unification of the crowns of England and Scotland.

 Elizabeth was Henry VIII’s second daughter; her mother was Anne Boleyn.
-After the death of her young half-brother, Edward VI, Elizabeth became a potential magnet for protestant supporters and did well to survive during Mary’s brutal attempt to restore England to Catholicism.
-She inherited a country torn by religious faction and, whilst re-establishing the Church of England, set out to follow what could be described as a moderate Protestant line.
-Initially, Elizabeth tried to steer clear of religious wars that were tearing neighbouring countries apart.
+After the death of her young half-brother, Edward VI, Elizabeth became a potential magnet for Protestant supporters and did well to survive during Mary’s brutal attempt to restore England to Catholicism.
+She inherited a country torn by religious faction.
+Whilst re-establishing the Church of England, Elizabeth set out to follow what could be described as a moderate Protestant line.
+Initially, she tried to steer clear of religious wars that were tearing neighbouring countries apart.
 Though suspicions of Catholic intentions remained, and these undoubtedly influenced decision-making, the extremes of general religious intolerance that had been a hallmark of the three previous reigns should have gradually disappeared.

-Columbus’ trip to what he named the West Indies in 1492 had encouraged great interest in the Americas by the primary maritime powers – particularly Spain, England, Portugal and France.
+Christopher Columbus’ trip to what he misnamed the West Indies in 1492 had encouraged great interest in the Americas by the primary maritime powers – Spain, Portugal, France – and England.
 The potential for wealth and power was clear and ‘Good Queen Bess’ encouraged explorers and adventurers such as Richard Grenville, John Hawkins, Walter Raleigh and Francis Drake.
-Beyond these shores, they were often regarded as pirates (maybe so – but they were our pirates).
+Beyond these shores, they were often regarded as pirates; maybe so – but they were our pirates!
 It was all very heroic, were it not for the eternal blemish on the reputations of many of the remarkable men involved, including Sir Francis Drake, for their involvement in founding the slave trade in America.
 West Africans were abducted, usually with the connivance of local chiefs, and shipped to the New World where they were sold to settlers of all nations.
-Huge fortunes were made from this inhumane practice.
-Yet, however much we might feel we know our Elizabethan ancestors, these were different times when what we would consider to be barbaric attitudes were official; judging with today’s liberal eyes does not alter the fact that terrible events and practices helped shape our world.

-Amongst Drake’s other more worthy achievements was the part he played in the defeat of the Spanish Armada in 1588.
+Amongst Drake’s more worthy achievements was the part he played in the defeat of the Spanish Armada.
 To put this in context, the purpose of the Armada, sponsored by our friend King Philip, was to invade, topple the heretic queen Elizabeth and conquer England.
 The invasion had been expected.
 In 1587, Drake had sailed into Cadiz harbour and destroyed a good part of Spain’s navy, declaring that he had “singed the King of Spain’s beard”.
 But this merely delayed the inevitable and, by July 1588, Philip had replenished his fleet.
 Some 150 ships and 26,000 men set sail for England via the Netherlands, where they were to be joined by 30,000 more soldiers.
 However, that rendezvous never took place.
-Harried by the smaller and more manoeuvrable English ships, outclassed in terms of leadership, hampered by poor communications and finally the victims of appalling weather and heavy seas (which claimed most of the Spanish fleet), the attempted invasion failed and an estimated 20,000 Spaniards lost their lives.
+Harried by the smaller and more manoeuvrable English ships, outclassed in terms of leadership, hampered by poor communications and finally the victims of appalling weather and heavy seas, which claimed most of the Spanish fleet, the attempted invasion failed and an estimated 20,000 Spaniards lost their lives.
 It was one of the greatest English victories in history and a primary reason why bull fighting never caught on in Neasden.
 At Tilbury, Elizabeth told troops assembled to repel the invasion, “I know I have the body but of a weak and feeble woman; but I have the heart and stomach of a king, and of a king of England too”.

-Much has been written about Elizabeth’s refusal to marry, despite being under considerable pressure to do so – in order to secure the succession with an heir.
+Much has been written about Elizabeth’s refusal to marry, despite being under considerable pressure from her advisors to do so – in order to secure the succession with an heir.
 She is said to have been a passionate woman, loved the attention of young men and had several favourites – not least Robert Dudley, who she created 1st Earl of Leicester and whose last letter she kept until her death.
-Perhaps Elizabeth knew better than her advisors: a husband, whether English or foreign, would alienate one faction or another, or risk overseas entanglements that England could ill-afford.
+Perhaps Elizabeth knew better than anyone, though: a husband, whether English or foreign, would risk upsetting one faction or another, or becoming embroiled in overseas entanglements that England could ill-afford.

-In any event, Elizabeth died after catching a chill, childless, at Richmond Palace in 1603.
+In any event, Elizabeth died childless, after catching a chill, at Richmond Palace in 1603.
 It was the end of the Tudors.
 Elizabeth was also the last English monarch of the English nation.
 At 36, her cousin, King James VI of Scotland, the son that Catholic Mary Queen of Scots had left behind, additionally became King James I of England.
 James had been raised a Protestant.
 He had supported Elizabeth against France and Spain.
 He was the great-great grandson of Henry VII; though the states remained separate, the thrones of England and Scotland were finally joined.